LiamD88/cooking-for-you/TESTING.md

     * The carousel was tested on developer tools to ensure it was responsive on all devices.

-3. Clickables Card Links
+3. Clickable Card Links

     * The cards where all tested to be responsive on developer tools for all devices.
     * The links under each card were tested to ensure they brought you to the correct page.

-4. Test Under Cards
+4. Text Under Cards

     * The text was tested on developer tools to ensure it was responsive on all devices.